Pengman/docker-templates/README.md

-**Application**

-N/A

 **Description**

-unRAID Docker Templates for Docker images in the "binhex" repository.
+unRAID Docker Templates for Docker images in the "pengman" repository.

 **Usage**